jhanarato/sc-testing/docs/How-To-Install-Suttacentral-In-VirtualBox.md

 I want to develop on my Linux Mint desktop while having the server running separately on Debian.
 You can get VirtualBox at http://www.virtualbox.org

-It should be possible to run the server with supported Windows and Mac hosts, but I've not tried that myself.
+It should be possible to run the virtual server on Windows and Mac.
+If you do manage to do so let me know.

 ## Configuring the VM